ascalco/aswebsite/content/research-bites/research-bites-pricing-plans.md

 type: research-bites
 ---

 Being part of a community of people who share the same values and interests can drastically increase the chances of successfully change individual food habits [1].
-Here **I show how a 2-option pricing plan to an online health community can be restructed to increase customers willingness to be involved** without altering the services offered.
+Here **I show how a 2-option pricing plan to an online health community can be restructed to increase users' intention to be involved** without altering the services offered.
 To this purpose, I leveraged one of my favourite Behavioral Economics phenomena: the decoy effect.
 Statistical analysis showed that customers preferring to be involved with the community **increased from 60% to 85%**.

 ### The bit about psychology